mhkeller/layercake/src/content/guide/00-introduction.md

 </style>
 ```

-> Layout components have a few their own properties that let you customize behavior.
-Read more in the [Layout Components](guide#layout-components) section.
+> Layout components have a few of their own properties that let you customize behavior.
+Read more in the [Layout Components](/guide#layout-components) section.

 ### Layer components

 The only components the Layer Cake module exports are `LayerCake` and those layout components, everything else that actually draws your chart is up to you to create.
 Inside those layer components you can access the scales and other values derived from your data.
-You do this with Svelte's [`getContext`](https://svelte.dev/docs#getContext) function.
+You do this with Svelte's [`getContext`](https://svelte.dev/docs/svelte/svelte#getContext) function.

 Here's an example starting with a similar `App.svelte` file to the example above.
 We're creating a scatter chart in SVG.